TaegonChung/TaegonChung.github.io/README.md

 This Github Page is for following functions
 1. Research profile
 2. ElegansBot Web Demo (https://TaegonChung.github.io/elegansbot/)
-    - Move the slider(water-agar, swim-crawl) left and right to see the movement of the worm.
+    - Use the sliders to observe the worm's movement changes
+        - Water-Agar Slider: Adjust this to modify the ground's frictional coefficients.
+        - Swim-Crawl Slider: This slider alters the period and linear wave number of C. elegans' locomotion.
     - source code : https://github.com/TaegonChung/elegansbot/